Proposed second Scottish independence referendum: Smith Commission

-Following the referendum result, the cross-party Smith Commission stated that: “nothing in this report prevents Scotland becoming an independent country in the future should the people of Scotland so choose.”
+Following the referendum result, the cross-party Smith Commission stated that: "nothing in this report prevents Scotland becoming an independent country in the future should the people of Scotland so choose."
 The Commission established specific policy areas that were agreed between all of Scotland's mainstream political parties that should be devolved.
 This covered areas such as some aspects of taxation and welfare provision.

 2015

 2015 UK general election

-The 2015 UK general election was held on 7 May almost eight months after the independence referendum was held.
+The 2015 general election was held on 7 May, almost eight months after the independence referendum.
 In their manifesto, the SNP said the following in response to the Conservatives' manifesto pledge promising a referendum on EU membership by the end of 2017 if elected:

-The European Union is far from perfect, however, we believe that it is overwhelmingly in Scotland’s interests for us to remain a member, engaging with the institutions as fully as we can, and to argue for reform from within.
+The European Union is far from perfect, however, we believe that it is overwhelmingly in Scotland's interests for us to remain a member, engaging with the institutions as fully as we can, and to argue for reform from within.
 We will oppose UK withdrawal from the EU and will propose that, in any future referendum, there should be a double majority requirement.
 Each of the four constituent nations of the UK would have to vote for withdrawal before the UK as a whole could leave the European Union.

 The SNP went on to win 56 of the 59 Scottish seats that were contested in an unprecedented landslide winning 50% of the national vote and left just three unionist MPs in Scotland; Labour saw their worst result in Scotland since 1918, the Liberal Democrats fell to their lowest level since 1970 and the Conservatives received their lowest vote share in Scotland since 1865.

 In terms of the overall election result, the Conservatives led by David Cameron won an unexpected overall majority, their first since 1992.
 Later that year the Westminster parliament legislated for the holding of a UK-wide referendum on EU membership, which would be held following a renegotiation of the UK's membership terms.